Trip will feature overload of game action plus Cincinnati sights, sounds and tastes. And bling!

 Vrabel twice set the Ohio State single season record for sacks and tackles for loss (TFL) and he still holds school records for career sacks (36) and single season and career TFLs (26 in 1995 and 66).
 He ranks third all-time in the Big Ten in sacks and sixth in TFLs.

 The Akron, Ohio, native embarked on what would become a distinguished NFL career with three teams following his Ohio State playing days.
 It was a professional career that saw him a part of the New England Patriots' dynamic run of three Super Bowls in four years (2001, 2003, 2004).
 In 2007, as a member of the Patriots, he was named to the Pro Bowl and a month later was named All-Pro.

-On top of these accomplishments, Vrabel's professional career included 206 games played with Pittsburgh, New England and Kansas City, 140 starts and enough impressive statistics - 57 sacks, 11 interceptions, 17 forced fumbles and 11 touchdowns receiving (as a tight end), including two in Super Bowls - that one has to conclude he is one of the great performers in a team sport that Ohio State has ever produced.
+On top of these accomplishments, Vrabel's professional career included a total of 206 games played with Pittsburgh, New England and Kansas City, 140 starts and enough impressive statistics - 57 sacks, 11 interceptions, 17 forced fumbles and 13 touchdowns receiving (as a tight end), including two in Super Bowls.
+Based on achievement and longevity, one has to conclude he is one of the greatest performers in a team sport that Ohio State has ever produced.

 Vrabel retired from the NFL in July 2011 after 14 years in the league and joined coach Luke Fickell's staff at Ohio State in the role of linebackers coach.

 Vrabel, who graduated from Ohio State in 2004, attended Walsh Jesuit High School in Akron.
-He and his wife, Jennifer, are the parents of two sons: 10-year-old Tyler and 9-year-old Carter.
+He and his wife, Jennifer, a former Ohio State volleyball player, are the parents of two sons: Tyler and Carter.

 Mike Vrabel Coaching Experience